Dawn to 10:00 p.m. 365 days a year, except for occasional maintenance. The park will be lighted in the evening until 10:00 p.m.

 Please note: Unaltered Male dogs are normally not allowed at the RRUFF Dog Park.
 Because of new medical standards and recommendations, many breeds should not be neutered before age TWO.
 ANY dog over two that is not neutered is not allowed inside the dog park.
 NO EXCEPTIONS

 Important Reminder: If your dog is aggressive, PLEASE DO NOT BRING IT TO THE RRUFF DOG PARK UNDER ANY CIRCUMSTANCES.
 Animal Control will be notified.
-Too many dog park users are bringing their aggressive dogs and this is causing problems for the other users and their dogs.
 Please be responsible and considerate.